tractoai/tractorun/README.md

 # 🚜 Tractorun

-`tractorun` is a powerful tool for distributed ML operations on the [Tracto.ai](https://tracto.ai/) platform.
-It helps manage and run workflows across multiple nodes with minimal changes in the user's code.
+`Tractorun` is a powerful tool for distributed ML operations on the [Tracto.ai](https://tracto.ai/) platform.
+It helps manage and run workflows across multiple nodes with minimal changes in the user's code:

-Besides machine learning, tractorun can also run arbitrary [gang operations](https://en.wikipedia.org/wiki/Gang_scheduling) on the Tracto.ai

-## Core features
+* Training and fine-tuning models.
+Use Tractorun to train models across multiple compute nodes efficiently.
+* Offline batch inference.
+Perform fast and scalable model inference.
+* Running arbitrary GPU operations, ideal for any computational tasks that require distributed GPU resources.

+## How it works

+Tractorun is built on top of [Tracto.ai](https://tracto.ai/) and is responsible for coordinating the execution of distributed machine learning tasks, and it has out-of-the-box integrations with PyTorch and Jax, also it can be easily used for any other training or inference framework.

+Key advantages:
+* No need to manage your cloud infrastructure, such as configuring Kubernetes cluster, or managing GPU and Infiniband drivers.
+Tracto.ai  solves all these infrastructure problems for you.
+* No need to coordinate distributed processes.
+Tractorun handles it based on the training configuration: the number of nodes and GPUs used.

+Key features:
-* Simple distributed training setup on JAX and PyTorch with minimal code changes
+* Simple distributed task setup, just specify the number of nodes and GPUs.
-* Convenient ways to run and configure: CLI, YAML config, and Python SDK
+* Convenient ways to run and configure: CLI, YAML config, and Python SDK.
-* Integration with the Tracto.ai platform
+* Integration with the Tracto.ai platform: use datasets and checkpoints stored in the Tracto.ai storage, build pipelines with Tractorun, MapReduce, Clickhouse, Spark, and more.

 # Getting started